-- 296. We'll continue to offer support to local authorities, where possible, as they continue to implement the funding reforms.
-We are interested in seeing local authority proposals as they are developed and are happy to offer advice through the process. - 297.
-In most cases, local authorities should submit any questions about the detail and practical implications of implementation by using the ESFA enquiry form. - 298.
-ESFA values the regional meetings of local authority finance officers, which provide the opportunity to discuss practical issues and share best practice.
-Please make every effort to attend, and we'll ensure that officials continue to attend these meetings. - 299.
-For 2019, we are hosting a series of workshops for local authority finance officers who are new to role.
-The workshops are designed to provide guidance on data collections and key areas of work within the Academies and Maintained Schools funding division.
-The workshops will be held in October in Sheffield and London.
-For further information please contact us by email: Academy.questions@education.gov.uk.
+- 405. We'll continue to offer support to local authorities, where possible, as they continue to implement the funding reforms.
+We are interested in seeing local authority proposals as they are developed and are happy to offer advice through the process. - 406.
+In most cases, local authorities should submit any questions about the detail and practical implications of implementation by using the ESFA enquiry form. - 407.
+We value the regional meetings of local authority finance officers, which provide the opportunity to discuss practical issues and share best practice.
+Please make every effort to attend, and we'll ensure that officials continue to attend these meetings.